 Still, to be fair, it does get a bit more Western in the last reel.

 It was in fact Guy Madison’s first Western.
 Madison had been a handsome young actor spotted by David O Selznick late in the war.
 From 1951 he would be James Butler Hickok, with the portly Andy Devine as his comic sidekick Jingles, in one of the most successful radio and Western TV shows ever, Adventures of Wild Bill Hickok.
 This lasted for eight full seasons, pretty well all through the 50s, and Madison became really associated with the part.
 But he did a few big-screen Westerns between seasons, such as The Command, Reprisal! and Bullwhip.
 At the end of his career he did a good number of spaghetti westerns, which were not very good (to put it mildly).
-Generally, though, he was OK in Westerns.
+Generally, though, he was OK in our beloved genre.

 As for Calhoun, he was the same age as Madison and debuted at a similar time, having been spotted by Mrs. Alan Ladd and getting a screen test at Fox and being also taken up by Selznick.
 Massacre River was his first Western too, so he and Madison were a real pair.
-He featured in Fox’s A-movie A Ticket to Tomahawk, which was to have been a John Ford picture (but in the end wasn't), and also with Robert Mitchum and Marilyn Monroe in the Otto Preminger-directed River of No Return, but really he became a B-Western specialist, and was very solid in the genre too.
+He featured in Fox’s A-movie A Ticket to Tomahawk, which was to have been a John Ford picture (but in the end wasn't), and also with Robert Mitchum and Marilyn Monroe in the Otto Preminger-directed River of No Return, but then he became a B-Western specialist, and was very solid in the genre too.
 You might want to try Utah Blaine, say, or The Yellow Tomahawk, The Silver Whip or Raw Edge.

 Nice AZ locations